AndreasChristensen89/resto-booking-system/README.md

     - EMAIL_PORT = 587
     - EMAIL_USE_TLS = True
     - DEFAULT_FROM_EMAIL = 'dresdiner.notice@gmail.com'
-    * This sends live emails, but and sends from a gmail I created for this project
+    * This sends live emails from a gmail I created for this project
     * Password in stored in env.py
         * variable is also added to Heroku config variables
 * Email is sent when registering to confirm the email.